Bio3SS/Bio3SS.github.io/assignments.md

 You should plan to take time every week to do the assignment, whether we will mark it or not.

+{% comment %}
 The original plan was to _release_ for-credit assignments on:
-{% comment %}
 The current plan is to _release_ for-credit assignments on:
-{% endcomment %}

 * 30 Jan
 * 27 Feb